 Beat the egg whites, salt and cream of tartar, slowly add in 1/3 cup of sugar and continue beating until soft peaks form.

-In a medium saucepan add the remaining sugar and 1/3 cup water then place on medium-low heat.
+While the eggs are getting whipped add the remaining sugar and 1/3 cup water into a medium pot and place on medium-low heat.